BrendyRyan/office-js-api/README.md

 This article is very helpful from [Stackoverflow](https://stackoverflow.com/questions/58218613/which-preferred-ide-for-office-js-excel-addins).
 Specifically on an overview of how it works.

 Completed the taskpane tutorial in React on _Jan 7 2022_

+Finshed the React layout with Custom Functions and a Shared Runtime on _Jan 16, 2022_.
+I can use this now for future project templates, as it was difficult combining the Custom Functions and React templates into one.
+I would like to try the same with Create-React-App however without access to the webpack it may not be possible.